Philippine Tackle Football League: History

 The Philippine Tackle Football League was launched as the ArenaBall Philippines (ABP) on December 12, 2009, by founder Bernardo "Dodi" A. Palma at the University of Santo Tomas Field.
-ABP started as a 7-a-side leage with four teams; the Bandits, Barracudas, Juggernauts and the Wolves.
+ABP started as a 7-a-side league with four teams; the Bandits, Barracudas, Juggernauts and the Wolves.
 The Bandits were the champions of the inaugural 2010 season.

 By the third season, the ABP is already a full 11-a-side league.
-The Bandits won their fourth title in the fourth season in 2014.2014–15 champions, the Wolves are the other team to win a title.
+The Bandits won their fourth title in the fourth season in 2014.
+2014–15 champions, the Wolves are the other team to win a title.